 The total cost of the trip including all activities, meals, luxury accommodations, and flights without any reward/travel points cost around $1500.00-$2000.00 USD a person during high season, based on double occupancy.
 This same trip can easily be done for half the cost during low season or by booking budget-friendly accommodations, and/or using points for hotels and flights.

 As a final note, I chose to spend 3 nights in Arenal/La Fortuna and 2 in Manuel Antonio because the beach is not a rare occurrence for me whereas the jungle is.
-If you are craving more time at the beach and less in jungle and volcanic hot springs, then you can easily swap one more night in Manuel Antonio for one less in La Fortuna.
+If you are craving more time at the beach and less in the jungle and volcanic hot springs, then you can easily swap one more night in Manuel Antonio for one less in La Fortuna.
+Keep in mind this itinerary can also be easily stretched to a Costa Rica itinerary 10 days or even two weeks, which will give you more time to explore these regions and the surrounding.

-Whatever you decide, hopefully this guide has helped you plan the perfect 7 night Costa Rica itinerary for jungles, beaches, volcanos, and eco-luxury tourism.
+Whatever you decide, hopefully this guide has helped you plan the perfect one week Costa Rica itinerary for jungles, beaches, volcanos, and eco-luxury tourism.